Surprising Side Effects of Not Eating Fruit, Say Dietitians

 Fruit is a high-fiber, antioxidant-rich super plant food.
 The American Heart Association recommends eating 4 to 5 servings of fruit every day.
 The American Cancer Society's nutrition guidelines for cancer prevention advocate including fruits (and vegetables) with every meal and for snacks.

 Why the emphasis on fruit?
 Because research shows that when your body goes fruitless, it may go through some unhealthy changes.
 Here are some of those rotten side effects of making fruit forbidden, say nutrition experts.
-And for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+And for more on how to eat healthy, don't miss Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 The danger with cutting out an entire food group like fruit is replacing it with something less healthful.
 If you're filling up on vegetables instead of fruit, that's a good choice.
 But what if a lack of fresh fruit to satisfy your hunger nudges you toward the fast-food drive-thru?